Asean wants US, China to cool tensions, which are hurting global economy: Vivian Balakrishnan

 "Even though I know you don't want to go to war, there is a danger of accidents and miscalculations.
 So for what it's worth, we've made the appeal that for the rest of us in South-east Asia - we actually want temperatures to come down."

-China embarked on its largest ever live-firing military drill in the waters around Taiwan following a controversial visit by US House Speaker Nancy Pelosi to Taiwan on Tuesday (Aug 2) and Wednesday.
+China embarked on its largest-ever live-firing military drill in the waters around Taiwan following a controversial visit by US House Speaker Nancy Pelosi to Taiwan on Tuesday and Wednesday.

+Her visit has angered China, which had warned against it and called it a provocation, while the US said it did not change America’s one-China policy.

 Dr Balakrishnan, who met Mrs Pelosi when she visited Singapore on Monday, noted that although her visit to Taiwan was not the first by a US House Speaker, it did take place at a very politically sensitive time for both China and the US.